Variational Dual Solutions for Incompressible Fluids: Constructing the dual problem

 \bea \delta S_\mcH[\lambda,\gamma; \bV](\delta\lambda,\delta\gamma):=&- \int_0^T\iTTd \left[\partial_t V^{i,\mcH}(\mcD,\bV)+\partial_j\big(V^{i,\mcH}(\mcD,\bV)V^{j,\mcH}(\mcD,\bV)\big)\right]\delta\lambda_i\,dxdt\non\\ &-\int_0^T\iTTd \partial_i V^{i,\mcH}(\mcD,\bV)\delta\gamma \,dxdt+\int_{\TTd}\delta\lambda_i(0,x)\big(V^i_0-V^{i,\mcH}(\mcD,\bV)\big)\,dx\non\\ &+\int_0^T\iTTd F^i(t,x)\delta\lambda_i (t,x)\,dtdx. \eea

 It is also worth noting from \eqref{eq:VHsimple} and the considerations immediately above that for $\bar{V}$ a weak solution to the Euler equations, $V^\mcH = \bar{V}$ for $D = 0$, and therefore $D = 0$ is a critical point of $S_H$.
 This is a consistency check showing that each weak solution of Euler can be recovered by mapping, via \eqref{eq:VHsimple}, a critical point of at least one dual functional designed by our scheme.
-These ideas have been used in \cite{KA1,KA2} to compute approximate solutions to a variety of relatively simpler problems as a preliminary test of the feasibility of the scheme.
+These ideas have been used in \cite{KA1,KA2} to compute approximate solutions to a variety of relatively simpler problems as a preliminary test of the feasibility of the scheme. \begin{remark} A word about our perspective on the construction of the dual variational principles considered here is perhaps in order.
+Unlike classical variational principles, we do not consider ours as meant to shed light on the physics of the problem being dealt with, which would require any one principle in the family to recover `all' solutions (in an appropriately defined sense) of the underlying PDE model.
+Instead, we consider the whole family of dual variational principles as essentially a mathematical tool to facilitate the analysis, approximation, and discovery of solutions to the PDE model, by making as many choices from within the family as required in a systematic way.
+That this may be possible is demonstrated in computational work associated with the technique, e.g., \cite{KA2, kpa}, with the second treating a non-standard problem (a nonlinear differential-difference equation demonstrating both dispersive and solitonic behavior, posed without boundary conditions).
+Thus, the fact that our consistency result mentioned above and Thm.~\ref{thm:consistency} allows consistency for global-in-time solutions with at least one principle in the family is a property we find more useful than a single variational principle providing consistency for all solutions of the PDE problem over short times. \end{remark}